-David, one of our top carers, has written up his top dog walks in Suffolk.
+David, one of our top carers at Tailster and winner of carer of the week, has written up his top dog walks in Suffolk.

 This is one of my favourite dog walks in Suffolk.
 At low tide you can walk on the shingle beach for miles.
 There are wonderful views of The Orwell Estuary before it hits the ocean.
 At high tide, go for a wander on the low cliffs in woodland.
 There's free parking and I recommend bringing a picnic on a sunny days!
 Never crowded and always beautiful.